 Learn the simple process on 'How to Steam Clams'.
 From the cleaning process to the steaming process, this easy to follow step-by-step tutorial is all you need to create perfectly tender steamed clams.

 - A large bowl (possibly 2) or you can use your kitchen sink instead of a 2nd bowl.
 If you have a double bowl kitchen sink that's even better and is what I use.

-- A clean chemical-free scrub brush (used for also cleaning the outer surface of the clams)
+- A clean chemical-free scrub brush (used for scrubbing the outer surface of the clams)

 - Water (used for soaking)

 - Salt (used to mimic salt water)

 - Onion powder

 - Pinch of salt

 Clams are filter feeders.
 They do not have a head or mouth, so they feed on microscopic particles from the water which is pulled in through one of their siphons (a tube-like structure that is used for the exchange of liquid or air).
 As water passes through gills, particles become trapped.
 Clams also live buried under sand and mud and if not cleaned properly they will taste like sand and grit.

 Before you begin steaming clams, you must first go through the process of thoroughly cleaning them.
 Although there are many videos on how to clean clams; I'll walk you through a simple process for getting perfectly cleaned clams.

 Prepping live clams before steaming them can seem like a daunting task, but it doesn't have to be.
 Once you learn this simple process, you'll feel more confident in your ability to clean clams and make delicious recipes using fresh clams.